1927 New York Yankees season: Babe Ruth

 With the race long since decided, the nation's attention turned to Babe Ruth's pursuit of his own home run mark of 59, set in 1921.
 Early in the season, Ruth expressed doubts about his chances: "I don't suppose I'll ever break that 1921 record.
 To do that, you've got to start early, and the pitchers have got to pitch to you.
 I don't start early, and the pitchers haven't really pitched to me in four seasons.
 I get more bad balls to hit than any other five men...and fewer good ones."
 Ruth was also being challenged for his slugger's crown by teammate Lou Gehrig, who nudged ahead of Ruth's total in midseason, prompting the New York World-Telegram to anoint Gehrig the favorite.
 But Ruth caught Gehrig (who would finish with 47), and then had a remarkable last leg of the season, hitting 17 home runs in September.
-His 60th came on September 30, in the Yankees' next-to-last game against the Washington Senators at Yankee Stadium, where he hit a 2-run home run in the 8th inning off of Tom Zachary, where they won the game 4-2.
+His 60th came on September 30, in the Yankees' next-to-last game against the Washington Senators at Yankee Stadium.
+Tied 2–2, he hit a 2-run home run in the bottom of the 8th inning off of Tom Zachary, where they won the game 4–2.
 Ruth was exultant, shouting after the game, "Sixty, count 'em, sixty!
 Let's see some other son of a bitch match that!"
 In later years, he would give Gehrig some credit: "Pitchers began pitching to me because if they passed me they still had Lou to contend with."
-In addition to his career-high 60 home runs, Ruth batted .356, drove in 164 runs and slugged .772.
+In addition to his career-high 60 home runs, Ruth batted .356, drove in 165 runs and slugged .772.